List of Mighty Morphin Power Rangers characters: Scorpina

 In "The Mutiny, Part 1" at the start of the second season, Scorpina is seen among Rita's group.
 When Lord Zedd arrives and causes the palace to shake, Scorpina is seen going to help Rita who has just fallen to the ground.
 She then disappears after Zedd punished Rita for her failure by shrinking her and casting her away in a space dumpster.
 She later resurfaces in "Goldar's Vice Versa" as a favor for Goldar.
 Scorpina has one chance to defeat the Rangers by Lord Zedd.
 To accomplish this, she poses as a human girl named Sabrina to try to ensnare Adam Park and turn him against his friends.
 This failed and Scorpina found a rivalry in Aisha Campbell, who suspected her from the start due to her rudeness with her and the other rangers.
 Revealing herself as Scorpina, she was forced to take both of them hostage, though the other Rangers arrived in time to save them.
 She and Goldar grow to giant-size but soon retreat after being overwhelmed by the new and improved Thunder Zords.

 This was her last appearance.
 She was absent during the "Countdown to Destruction" finale of Power Rangers in Space, in which the majority of the series' surviving villains were either purified into human form or reduced to dust.
 An early concept for the series that became Power Rangers Ninja Storm would have featured Scorpina and other absent villains returning and menacing Earth.

 In the graphic novel Power Rangers: Soul of the Dragon, it was revealed that Scorpina got delusioned with Rita failing to conquer Earth.
 She got sent to the Talos Dimension by Rita after she caught her with one of her spellbooks.
 While there, Scorpina has tried to get Lokar to send her back to Earth.
 He only relented when Rita was discovered to have been purified by Zordon's energy wave.
 Gathering some underlings, Scorpina abducted Tommy Oliver's son in order to sacrifice him to Lokar.
 She even killed Finster at one point.
-When Tommy and the Power Rangers defeated Scorpina, she was sucked back into the Talos Dimension by Lokar along with some of her underlings when Lokar got tired of waiting.
+When Tommy and the Power Rangers defeated Scorpina in her giant scorpion monster form, she was sucked back into the Talos Dimension by Lokar along with some of her underlings when Lokar got tired of waiting.